khalid21456/khalid21456/README.md

 <br/>

 <div align="center">
  <i>“ Don't think outside the box, find the box !
 When faced with an impossible problem, identify the real constraints.
-Ask yourself: 'Does it have to be done this way?
-Does it have to be done at all ?' ”</i>
+Ask yourself: Does it have to be done this way?
+Does it have to be done at all ? ”</i>
 <div>